 Although Agra’s history is mainly associated with Mughal Empire, the place was established much before it and has linkages since Mahabharat period so Mahirshi Angira in 1000 BC.
 It is generally accepted that Sultan Sikandar Lodi, the Muslim ruler of the Delhi Sultanate, founded Agra in the year 1504.
 After the Sultan's death, the city passed on to his son, Sultan Ibrahim Lodi.
 He ruled his Sultanate from Agra until he fell fighting to Mughal padshah (emperor) Babar in the First battle of Panipat fought in 1526.

 Since Akbarabad was one of the most important cities in India under the Mughals, it witnessed a lot of building activity.
 Babar, the founder of the Mughal dynasty, laid out the first formal Persian garden on the banks of river Yamuna.
 The garden is called the Aram Bagh or the Garden of Relaxation.
-His grandson Akbar the Great raised the towering ramparts of the Great Red Fort, besides making Agra a centre for learning, arts, commerce and religion.
-Akbar also built a new city on the outskirts of Akbarabad called Fatehpur Sikri.
+His grandson Akbar the Great raised the towering ramparts of the Great Red Fort, besides making Agra a center for learning, arts, commerce and religion.
+Akbar also built a new city on the outskirts of Akbarabad called Fatehpur-Sikri.
 This city was built in the form of a Mughal military camp in stone.